Saturday, 5 November 2022

 As you may see below:

 It's worth noting that both Prince Andronicus and his father, the emperor John Palaeologus, belonged to the same (somewhat bellicose) sign of Aries!
 The two had a big feud, as we know!
 Therefore, it shouldn't surprise us the fact that in 1373 John Palaeologus anointed his other son, Manuel, as co-emperor.
+You may see below the chart of Manuel's coronation, erected by some other astrologer.

-Obviously, this did not sit well with Andronicus, who believed the throne belonged to him and not to his rival brother.
+Obviously, this did not sit well with Andronicus, who believed that the throne belonged to him and not to his rival brother.
 Therefore, it appears that Andronicus asked Abramius to judge astrologically whether the moment of his brother's inauguration was favorable.

 The description of the horoscope reads: